sailing-yacht-research-foundation/developer-documentation/docs/syrf-devdocs/docs/guides/recipes/findcompetitionunits.md

 ## Step 1) Authenticate:

-Anonymous login requires a unique device Id for every session.
-We recommend doing this from the back end, but if you want to use a client app for these requests please ensure you are providing a unique device Id such as a hardware identifier.
+Anonymous login requires a unique device UUID for every session.
+We recommend doing this from the back end, but if you want to use a client app for these requests please ensure you are providing a unique device Id, and that it is a UUID.

 Make a POST to `https://liveserver-dev.syrf.io/v1/auth/anonymous-login` with a body containing:
 ```
 {
-    "id":DEVICE-ID
+    "id":DEVICE-UUID
     “devToken”: YOUR-DEVELOPER-API-KEY
 }
 ```